kofe209/Flu-Shot-Learning/README.md

 This is my first ever upload to github.

-One of the interesting things I learned from this project is feature selection.
+One of the interesting things I learned from this project is feature selection using Lasso and how to tune the number of features selected using alpha.